-In the file information bar the control shows the path and file name of the NC program.
-In the Program Run and Editor operating modes, the file information bar contains a breadcrumb navigation.
+In the file information bar, the control shows the path and file name of the NC program.
+In the Program Run and Editor operating modes, the file information bar includes breadcrumb navigation.

-3 Contents of the NC program

-Further information: "Appearance of the NC program", Page 124

-4 Form column

-5 Help graphic of the syntax element being edited

-Further information: "Help graphic", Page 125

-6 Dialog bar
+- Contents of the NC program Further information: "Appearance of the NC program", Page 134 - Form column Further information: "The Form column in the Program workspace", Page 143 - 5 Help graphic of the syntax element being edited Further information: "Help graphic", Page 135 - 6 Dialog bar